 - You struggle with sharing with others.

-- You are reluctant to utilise your Emergency Fund in actual emergencies.
+- You are reluctant to utilize your Emergency Fund in actual emergencies.

 - Thinking that everyone is copying you is scary.